Tencent/PocketFlow/docs/docs/tutorial.md

 After exporting the compressed model to the TensorFlow Lite file format, you may follow the official [guide](https://www.tensorflow.org/lite/demo_android) for creating an Android demo App from it.
 Basically, this demo App uses a TensorFlow Lite model to continuously classifies images captured by the camera, and all the computation are performed on mobile devices in real time.

-To use the `model_transformed.tflite` model file, you need to place it in the `asserts` directory and create a Java class named `ImageClassifierFloatResNet` to use this model for classification.
+To use the `model_transformed.tflite` model file, you need to place it in the `assets` directory and create a Java class named `ImageClassifierFloatResNet` to use this model for classification.
 Below is the example code, which is modified from `ImageClassifierFloatInception.java` used in the official demo project:

 ``` Java
 /* Copyright 2017 The TensorFlow Authors.
 All Rights Reserved.